60-day Guarantee Gopher / Mole Service

 Pocket gophers are classified by the California Department of Fish and Game as a nongame mammal.
 If they are causing damage, they are allowed to be taken using gopher traps and poison bait by the owner or tenant of the property or their employees.
 Any poison bait used must be registered for use in California for use on gophers.

-Orange County: (We Service All of Orange County) Brea, Orange, Garden Grove, Tustin, Westminster, Irvine, Lake Forest, Mission Viejo, Rancho Santa Margarita, Fullerton, Anaheim, Anaheim Hills, Stanton, Yorba Linda, Placentia, La Habra, La Habra Heights, Cypress, Buena Park, Laguna, San Clemente, Trabuco Canyon, Stanton, and surrounding cities.
+Orange County: (We Service All of Orange County) Brea, Orange, Garden Grove, Santa Ana, Tustin, Westminster, Placentia, Huntington Beach, Seal Beach, Los Alamitos, Rossmoor, Aliso Viejo, Laguna Hills, Laguna Beach, Newport Beach, Buena Park, Irvine, Lake Forest, Mission Viejo, Rancho Santa Margarita, Fullerton, Anaheim, Anaheim Hills, Stanton, Yorba Linda, Placentia, La Habra, La Habra Heights, Cypress, Buena Park, Laguna, San Clemente, Trabuco Canyon, Stanton, and surrounding cities.